laurentgauthier/p-model-predictive-control/README.md

 # Model Predictive Control

-This project controls the steering of a vehicle in a driving simulator using a model to predict the vehicle behavior and optimize the
+This project controls the steering of a vehicle in a driving simulator using a model to predict the vehicle behavior and optimize the control of the steering and throttle.

 [//]: # (Image References)